 So if you’re thinking to update PHP on your machine, take a look at the following post in which I’ll show you how to do so in several ways.

 10 PHP Frameworks For Developers – Best of

 PHP, known as the most popular server-side scripting language in the world, has evolved a lot since the...
 Read more

 To begin with, you’ll have to check the PHP version that’s currently installed in your system by typing the following command line:

-Another way to install and update PHP on your macOS machine is by using Homebrew.
-Homebrew is a kind of package manager for macOS, which it is now available in Linux and Windows too.
+Arguably the easiest way to install and update PHP on your macOS machine is by using Homebrew.
+Homebrew is a package manager for macOS though it is now also available in Linux and Windows too.
 With Homebrew, you can type the following command.

 brew upgrade php